sphinx-doc/sphinx/doc/ext/appapi.rst

 application object representing the Sphinx process.
 This application object has the following public API:

+.. method:: Sphinx.setup_extension(name)

+   Load the extension given by the module *name*.
+Use this if your extension needs the features provided by another extension.

 .. method:: Sphinx.add_builder(builder)

    Register a new builder.  *builder* must be a class that inherits from